 - we reasonably believe that the recipient of the information is subject to a law or binding scheme that has the effect of protecting information in a way that, overall, is at least substantially similar to the way in which the Privacy Act protects personal information and there are mechanisms that you can access to take action to enforce that protection of the law or binding scheme; or

 - you have consented to the transfer.

 9. Adoption, use or disclosure of government related identifiers

 Where we collect your personal information, it will usually be identified by a common identifier, such as your name, address or contact details.

-Subject to certain exceptions under the Privacy Act, the Wirrpanda Foundation will not disclose identifiers assigned by Government agencies or their agents, such as tax file numbers, or use those identifiers to identify your personal information.
+Subject to certain exceptions under the Privacy Act, the Waalitj Foundation will not disclose identifiers assigned by Government agencies or their agents, such as tax file numbers, or use those identifiers to identify your personal information.

 10. Direct marketing

 Unless you request otherwise, we may also use your personal information for marketing purposes to send you news, information about our activities and general promotional material which we believe may be useful or of interest to you.
 If you do not want us to use your personal information in this manner, please contact us using the contact details provided above in “Section 2 – Open and transparent management of personal information” and we will give effect to your request as soon as possible.

 We take reasonable steps to protect your data from misuse, interference and loss, and from unauthorised access, modification or disclosure.

 Subject to any exceptions in the Privacy Act, if you have provided us with personal information, you have a right to request access to it.
 If you are of the belief that the Waalitj Foundation holds personal information relating to you and you wish to obtain access to this information, please contact us on the details provided above.
 We may ask you to provide proof of your identity if you request access to or correction of your personal information.